ankitrajput77/ankitrajput77/README.md

 and many more ...

 ## Education
+1. Bachelor of Science in Electronic Science, Delhi University Zakir Hussain Delhi Collage
-1. Master of Science in Mathematics and Computing, IIT Guwahati
+2. Master of Science in Mathematics and Computing, IIT Guwahati
-2. Data Science Masters course impact batch by PWSkills
+3. Data Science Masters course impact batch by PWSkills

 ## 📫 How to Reach Me